fnichol/dvm/README.md

 ## <a name="mac-tl-dr"></a> tl;dr for Mac Users

 Are you already a Vagrant user using Virtualbox?
-Use Homebrevw?
+Use Homebrew?
 Great!

 ```sh